Leoyunyi/starter-academic/content/talk/2019/australian-dairy-products/index.md

-description = "A presentation on the trade of Australian dairy products towards China." slug = "australian-dairy-products" tags = ["Australia", "FTAs"] title = "Current status and outlook of Australian dairy exports to China"
+description = "A presentation on the trade of Australian dairy products towards China." slug = "australian-dairy-products" tags = ["Australia", "FTAs"] title = "Current Status and Outlook of Australian Dairy Exports to China"

 +++